-The Harvard Stem Cell Institute brings together leading researchers from disparate fields across Harvard’s schools, institutes, and affiliated hospitals; bridges gaps in traditional funding to encourage bold thinking and nurture scientific careers; and creates a highly collaborative environment with multiple channels of interaction that give birth to new ideas, new programs, and the resources to support them.
+Our research program bridges gaps in traditional funding to encourage bold thinking and nurture scientific careers.
+We strive to create a highly collaborative environment with multiple channels of interaction, which gives rise to new ideas, new programs, and the resources to support them.

 Members of the HSCI community benefit from resources that are beyond the means of any individual lab.
 Our core facilities offer immediate access to specialized equipment, reagents and materials, know-how, and training.

 HSCI Seed Grants and Junior Faculty Programs provide early funding for innovative projects in stem cell research.
 These focused funds allow scientists to pursue "high risk/high reward" avenues of research that might be difficult to fund from other sources.

 The HSCI Medical Scientist Training Fellowship is awarded to Harvard Medical School students who demonstrate strong interest in stem cell research and HSCI believes will contribute to the future of the field.